DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 ---

 ## Output Structure
-Each sub-workflow produces its own organized set of results, stored in dedicated directories per sample (barcode01 to barcode10).
+Each sub-workflow produces its own organized set of results, stored in directories per sample (barcode01 to barcode10).
 Below is an overview of the key output folders:

 ### Preprocessing